resilar/sqleet/README.md

 ```

 `sqlite3_key()` is typically called immediately after `sqlite3_open()` to
 specify an encryption key (password) for the opened database.
-Return value is
+The function
-`SQLITE_OK` if the given key was correct; otherwise, a non-zero SQLite3 error
+validates the key by decrypting the first page of the database from disk.
-code is returned and subsequent attempts to read or write the database will
+Return value is `SQLITE_OK` if the given key was correct; otherwise, a non-zero
-fail.
-The function validates the key by reading & decrypting the first page of
+SQLite3 error code is returned and subsequent attempts to read or write the
-the database from disk.
+database will fail.

 ```c
 SQLITE_API int sqlite3_rekey(    /* Invoked by PRAGMA rekey='x' */